polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/learn.md

 Substrate is an **open source**, **modular**, and **extensible** framework for building blockchains.

 Substrate has been designed from the ground up to provide a flexible framework for innovators to design and build their next blockchain network.
 It provides all the core components you need to build a customized blockchain node.

-That is ultimately what we will create at the end of this tutorial.

-[image here of all the parts coming together]

 ### Substrate Node Template